JozefColdenhoff/OpenACE/README.md

 This repository automatically installs most of the required dependencies.
 However it still requires some dependencies listed below.

 ```
 Make sure the bazel build system is installed to compile and build the VISQOL repository.
-See 'https://bazel.build/install'
+See 'https://bazel.build/install'.
+On Ubuntu Linux, you can follow 'https://bazel.build/install/ubuntu#install-on-ubuntu'.
 ```

 Install opus-tools